-In this topic we will be finding out all about the moon landing in 1969 – who was on the mission and what they did.
-Our English focus is the Simon Bartram’s story “The man on the moon”, where we will be doing lots of drama and role play in getting to know the story through drama and written activities.
-In Art and DT we will be making our own rockets by junk modelling, including our very own logos designed in computing.
-Our science topic is uses of everyday materials, and we will be looking at what things are made of and why?
-We will be learning about recycling and up-cycling and why it is so important.
+In this topic we will be finding out about the moon landing in 1969 – who was on the mission and what they did.
+Our English focus is on the Simon Bartram’s stories, including ‘Man on the Moon,’ where we will be getting to know the story through drama and written activities.
+In Art and DT we will be creating our own clay stars which will be hung up high in our classroom.
+Our Science topic is Uses of Everyday Materials, where we will be looking at what things are made of and why?
+As well as this, we will have other opportunities to write through exploring our fabulous new topic!

-In English we will be reading Simon Bartram stories, ‘Man on the Moon,’ ‘Bob’s Best Ever Friend’ and ‘Bob and the Moon Tree Mystery.’
+In English, we will be reading Simon Bartram stories, ‘Man on the Moon,’ ‘Bob’s Best Ever Friend’ and ‘Bob and the Moon Tree Mystery.’
 We will be hot-seating the characters to find out how they are feeling and what they are thinking.
-We will be doing some descriptive writing of the moon and writing letters in the role of Bob.
+Also, doing some descriptive writing of the moon and writing a speech in the role of Bob.

 You can help your child this term by visiting the library to see if they have any stories that are set in space.
 In the information section, they may also have books on the moon or Neil Armstrong to help with our history topic.
-Talk to your child about what materials things are made of and why, and show them what you recycle at home and how you do it.
-Some products tell you what they were before, so talk to them about this, and maybe do some internet research about how different materials are recycled.
+Talk to your child about what objects are made of and why, and show them what you recycle at home and how you do it.
+Some products tell you what they were before, so talk to them about this, and do some internet research about how different materials are recycled.
 Also, helping your child learn their times tables and division facts (2’s, 3’s, 5’s & 10’s) at home would be a huge help as we will begin mini tests during maths sessions to help develop their knowledge.